lukbrb/simini/README.md

 ## English

-Simini is a project aimed at providing a `curses`-based user interface to configure simulation parameters, similar to the `ccmake` tool.
+Simini is a project aimed at providing a `curses`-based user interface to configure simulation parameters.

 ## Features